Who We Are

 The school will use the contact details of parents, alumni and other members of the school community to keep them updated about the activities of the school, or alumni and parent events of interest, including by sending updates and newsletters, by email and by post.
 Unless the relevant individual objects, the school will also:

-· share personal data about parents and/or alumni, as appropriate, with organisations set up to help establish and maintain relationships with the school community, such as the Former Pupils Club to help maintain relationships with the school community
+• share personal data about parents and/or alumni, as appropriate, with organisations set up to help establish and maintain relationships with the school community, such as the Former Pupils Club to help maintain relationships with the school community

-· should you wish to limit or object to any such use, or would like further information about them, please contact the Data Protection Officer in writing.
+• should you wish to limit or object to any such use, or would like further information about them, please contact the I.O. in writing.
 You always have the right to withdraw consent, where given, or otherwise object to direct marketing or fundraising.
 However, the school is nonetheless likely to retain some of your details (not least to ensure that no more communications are sent to that particular address, email or telephone number).

 Individuals have a right under Data Protection Law to access and understand their personal data held by the school, and in some cases ask for it to be erased or amended or have it transferred to others, or for the school to stop processing it – but subject to certain exemptions and limitations.